About Your Financial Aid Offer

-The determination of your award package is based on the cost of attendance, the EFC resulting from your FAFSA, and other resources you have to use towards the cost of attendance such as state funding or outside scholarships.
+The determination of your offer package is based on the cost of attendance, the EFC resulting from your FAFSA, notification from the State of NJ regarding your state funding, and other resources you have to use towards the cost of attendance such as state funding or outside scholarships.
 The EFC is also used to determine eligibility for a Pell Grant.
+If a student’s or family financial situation has changed since filing the FAFSA, a student may request a Request for Special Circumstance Review.
+Forms are located on the Forms and Publication Page.

-Once your file is complete, you will receive an email advising you to check your financial aid award in WebAdvisor.
+Once your file is complete, you will receive an email advising you to check your financial aid award in WebAdvisor Self Service.

-All awards are based on Full Time status (12 or more credits) so that you are aware of the maximum amount you can receive as a Full Time student.
+All offers are based on Full Time status (12 or more credits) so that you are aware of the maximum amount you can receive as a Full Time student.

-If you register for less than 12 credits, the My Student Account link in WebAdvisor will prorate your Full Time award based on your eligible registered credits.
+If you register for less than 12 credits, the My Student Account link in WebAdvisor Self Service will prorate your Full Time award based on your eligible registered credits in the classes you are taking.
 Your registration activity will be evaluated each night to check course eligibility requirements and adjust your award accordingly.

 The day after you register, link to My Student Account and review your tuition and fee charges, anticipated financial aid and balance.

-Your financial aid award in the Financial Aid Award link on WebAdvisor may not match your anticipated award reported in your Student Account Activity.
+Your financial aid award in the Financial Aid Award link on WebAdvisor Self Service may not match your anticipated award reported in your Student Account Activity.

-Financial Aid will only award you based upon registered credits that are needed for your current program/major.
-Use Student Planning in WebAdvisor to be sure your courses are included in your degree audit.
+Federal financial Aid funding will only pay you based upon registered credits in classes that are needed for your current program/major.
+Use Student Planning in WebAdvisor Self Service to be sure your courses are included in your degree audit.

 Financial Aid will not pay for a class that you have taken twice and passed at least one of those times.

-Financial Aid will not pay for more than 30 attempted remedial credits.
+Financial Aid will not pay for more than 28 attempted remedial, (foundational studies) credits.

 You, the financial aid applicant, must maintain Satisfactory Academic Progress, as defined by Brookdale Community College Office of Financial Aid, each term in order to continue to receive financial aid.